 Relational

-These are a kind of customized and hierarchical database, which organize data in a manner similar to the rows and columns of an Excel spreadsheet.
+These are a kind of customized and hierarchical database.
+They organize data in a manner similar to the rows and columns of an Excel spreadsheet.
 This method makes it easy to perform data management queries across multiple tables.

 Learning Databases